lightvector/KataGo/README.md

 So this is still adding plenty of value to the neural net.
 From a Go-playing perspective, it's also fairly obvious in practice that these channels are doing work.
 At least in ko fights, since the capture of an important ko plainly causes the neural net to suggest ko-threat moves all over the board that it would otherwise never suggest, including ones too far away to be easily reached by successive convolutions.
 I find it interesting that I haven't yet found any other published architectures include such a structure in the neural net.

 Just for fun, here's some more pictures of channels just prior to the pooling.
-These are from latest nets that use parameteric ReLU, so the channels have negative values now as well (indicated by blues, purples, and magentas).
+These are from the latest nets that use parametric ReLU, so the channels have negative values now as well (indicated by blues, purples, and magentas).

-Despite only being trained to predict moves, the net has developed a rough territory detector.
+Despite only being trained to predict moves, this net has developed a rough territory detector!
 It also clearly understands the upper right white group is dead:

 <img src="https://raw.githubusercontent.com/lightvector/GoNN/master/images/readme/territorydetector.png" width="350" height="350"/>